Math 53 logoMath 53 logo

 By the end of this course, you should be able to:

-• apply insights from linear algebra to describe solutions to both linear and non-linear systems of differential equations,
+• apply techniques from linear algebra to qualitatively and visually describe solutions to more difficult differential equations,

-• compute Fourier series and Fourier transforms in many cases and use such computations to solve some important partial differential equations.
+• compute Fourier series and Fourier transforms and use these to solve some important partial differential equations.

-For a more detailed syllabus see the schedule page.
+The rest of the pages gives detailed information about the course policies.
+For the schedule, see schedule page.
+The same information is available here.
 Per University policy, your decision to take the course implies that you agree to these requirements and to the grading policies spelled out here; so be sure to read everything on these pages.

 Teaching Assistants